U.S. judge raises prospect of not approving CVS-Aetna deal

-WASHINGTON (Reuters) - In an unusual move on Thursday, a federal judge raised the prospect of not approving CVS Health Corp’s (CVS.N) deal to buy insurer Aetna Inc AETN.F, which closed earlier this week, during a routine portion of the legal process.
+WASHINGTON (Reuters) - In an unusual move on Thursday, a federal judge raised the prospect of not approving CVS Health Corp’s (CVS.N) deal to buy insurer Aetna Inc (AETN.F), which closed earlier this week, during a routine portion of the legal process.

 Judge Richard Leon of the U.S. District Court for the District of Columbia objected to what he said was the government’s and companies’ treatment of him as a “rubber stamp” for the deal, noting that CVS had closed its deal to buy Aetna for $69 billion on Wednesday.